Idyllic school trip

-Most schools know about the tremendous success of our French language centres, but did you know we have one in Spain as well?
-Our Spanish immersion centre is located in the wonderful region of Murcia and boasts a perfect position on the banks of the beautiful Mar Menor.
-Within easy reach of Alicante and Muria airports, it's no wonder our base in Spain continues to attract so many Party Leaders.
+Most schools know about the tremendous success of our French Language Centres, but did you know we have one in Spain as well?
+Our Spanish Immersion Centre is located in the wonderful region of Murcia and boasts a perfect position on the banks of the Mar Menor.
+This beautiful lagoon is separated from the Mediterranean by a sandbar and is known as the 'world's largest swimming pool' because of its warm, clear waters.
+This makes it a great location for water sports and observing marine life.
+Within easy reach of Alicante and Murcia airports, it's no wonder our idyllic Spanish centre continues to attract so many school parties.

 Activities in Spanish

-Children work in teams to cook two different dishes.
+Children work in teams to cook paella and gazpacho.
 The activity is designed to reinforce food and cooking vocabulary as well as team building skills.

-Children are given a workbook and taught the specific vocabulary needed to practice water sports (always repeated in English to ensure all members of the group understand).
-As part of a team led by a Monitore, they will have the opportunity to try out windsurfing, kayaking and sailing.
+Children are given a workbook and taught the specific vocabulary needed to practise water sports (always repeated in English to ensure all members of the group understand).
+Each team is led by a monitore, they will have the opportunity to try out windsurfing, kayaking and sailing.

 San Pedro Nature Reserve & Mud Bath